What is the School Wide Positive Behaviour Support (SWPS) at Spring Gully?

 Spring Gully Primary School follows a positive behaviour approach to enhance the academic and social behaviour outcomes for all students.
 This is a whole school approach to create an environment, which encourages effective learning, development of a positive, calm and welcoming atmosphere within the school.
 It is preventative, and switches focus from negative behaviours and exchanges to positive expectations and interactions.
 We aim to encourage, recognise and reward the positive behaviours displayed by students.
 At Spring Gully, learning appropriate social skills and displaying positive behaviour is an important aspect of our role as a school.

 Introducing, modelling and reinforcing positive social behaviour is an important step in a child’s educational experience.
-Explicitly teaching our behavioural expectations and acknowledging students for demonstrating them by using a consistent language is a key to our success.
+Explicitly teaching our behavioural expectations and acknowledging students for demonstrating them by using consistent language is a key to our success.

 Behaviour Expectation Matrix